IliasAlex/handleIncident/README.md

 # handleIncident

-Κατασκευή προγράμματος που θα αποθηκεύει συμβάντα και θα υπολογίζει στοιχεία για το Missing Migrants project.
+Building a program that will store events and calculate data for the Missing Migrants project.